Is it really possible to just stop being poor? Not always.

 Assuming you can go all gangbusters and spend zero dollars for the next six months on food and fuel is not aggressive action.
 It’s just unrealistic.
 And being unrealistic leads to frustration and to quitting early.

-At the same time, this should hurt.
+At the same time, this should hurt a little.
 It should be uncomfortable.
 It requires sacrificing some of what you’ve enjoyed until now so that you can enjoy peace a little later.

 Once you’ve done some research, you’ll start to understand why making small purchases with a credit card and it’s revolving debt interest can ultimately mean paying $5 for a $1 candy bar.
 Multiply that by thousands.